0xHady/Calculator/README.md

   1- do basic operations

-  2- convert between all numeric systems
+  2- convert between all numeric systems (didn't conribute in this part)

   3- coloered